Crochet Hacks for Mums: Tips and Tricks to Make the Most of Your Time

 1. Crochet during naps – being a mum can be hard work.
 Once you get past the need to ‘sleep when the baby sleeps’ out of sheer exhaustion, naptime can be a great opportunity to crochet – although this often requires you to be satisfied with a slightly less tidy house (a sacrifice I am willing to make 😂).

-This is even possible if you are reluctant due to the loss of baby cuddles - simply perch them in a comfortable position that leaves at least one hand free to move, or embrace a baby sling.
-Dependent on the situation, I have both a soft fabric (like this one - affiliate link to Amazon) and a firm structured sling (an Ergobaby 360 - affiliate link to Amazon) to help me out - I wouldn’t be without them.
-I even recently recorded a whole video blog episode with the latest wee Miss in a sling - you can check out episode 7 HERE!
+This is even possible if you are reluctant due to the loss of baby cuddles – simply perch them in a comfortable position that leaves at least one hand free to move, or embrace a baby sling.
+Dependent on the situation, I have both a soft fabric (like this one) and a firm structured sling (an Ergobaby 360) to help me out – I wouldn’t be without them.
+I even recently recorded a whole video blog episode with the latest wee Miss in a sling – you can check out episode 7 HERE!

 2. Keep your WIPs easily accessible – whether it’s having a tidy and organised dedicated crochet space, or placing a WIP bag in every room, make it easy to grab a project and crochet a few rows when a free moment pops up.
 I try to keep one in the living room, one by my bed and one in the kitchen (at a minimum) so that there is always one fairly close by 😀.
 If your free moments are likely to be short e.g. whilst the kids are eating, then combine this tip with tip 3.